 After recent tragic and often deadly shootings of people of color by law enforcement in a number of cities, and rapidly growing awareness of the persistence of racism, there is heightened attention to the need to root out racism in public institutions.
-Changes planned or enacted in many cities include public safety programs that respond to emergency calls when police response is unnecessary; reform of police procedures and training; restructuring of judicial practices to reduce bias and unwarranted incarceration; and expansion of programs that provide treatment or upstream solutions to social problems – including mental health and substance use disorder treatment, and services for youth.
+Changes planned or enacted locally include public safety programs that respond to emergency calls when police response is unnecessary; reform of police procedures and training; restructuring of judicial practices to reduce bias and unwarranted incarceration; and expansion of programs that provide treatment or upstream solutions to social problems – including mental health and substance use disorder treatment, and services for youth.

 Antiracism and Public Accountability

-During July and August 2020, members of the Bellingham City Council participated in a Listening Series on Race and Justice.
+In 2020, members of the Bellingham City Council participated in a Listening Series on Race and Justice.
 Community participants identified a need for continued antiracism work, improved police accountability, creation of alternatives to police response, and expansion of social services and housing to meet the needs of the community.
 The City Council discussed the content of the forums and needed next steps at Council meetings on August 24, 2020 and September 14, 2020.

 Civilian Oversight of Law Enforcement

 The Council is working with the Mayor’s office to strengthen civilian oversight of law enforcement.
 As currently conceived, a new board would review use of force and other incidents of concern to determine whether such incidents were thoroughly and fairly investigated.
 A board may also review patterns of police encounters to identify where policies and practices should be changed.

 - Video, June 21, 2021, Options for Civilian Oversight of Law Enforcement in Bellingham

 - Video, June 7, 2021, Options for Civilian Oversight of Law Enforcement in Bellingham